20 years QU-AX

 QX-series logo'd saddle

-In 2009, we introduced the QX-series – our high-end component range with lightweight aluminum frames, a carbon seatpost, titanium bolts and a tight flatland saddle with a modern design.
-In 2018, we renewed the QX-series range under the headline “#rgb” – which stands for forks with thin-walled, colorful forks with large tube diameters – which can be combined in 4 beautiful colors to your individual taste.
-Also created as part of this series, the popular QX-series Eleven saddle in collaboration with Kris Holm.
+In 2009, we introduced the QX series — our high-end range of components with lightweight aluminium frames, carbon seatposts, titanium bolts, and modern-design flatland saddles.
+In 2018, we relaunched the QX-series under the hashtag #rgb, which stands for ‘rainbow gradient bend’ — thin-walled, colourful forks with large tube diameters that can be combined in four beautiful colours to suit your individual taste.
+Also created as part of this series is the popular QX-series Eleven saddle, which was developed in collaboration with Kris Holm.

-Also since 2009, David Becker, the nephew of the founder is full time at QU-AX.
-He had already been responsible for marketing since the beginning.
-Since 2018, the company is led by him alone.
+David Becker, the nephew of the founder, has been working full time at QU-AX since 2009.
+He has been responsible for marketing since the beginning.
+Since 2018, he has led the company alone.

 #rgb custom made unicycles